RomlinGroup/Flatpack/README.md

 FPKs are the game cartridges and floppy disks of the future for edge computing and robots.
 Their innovative technology will undoubtedly lead to a more automated and sophisticated world.

-Join us and help flatten the complexity of AI and robotics.
+Join us in our mission to flatten the complexity of AI, electronics and robotics.

 ## flatpack 3.X.X (Aglaonice)